Myles-Cork/mylescork/_posts/2022-04-28-SprayPaintSim.md

 layout: single
 classes: wide
 header:
-  teaser: /assets/images/portfolio/GIF/2022_03_08_ParticlePortal_0.gif
+  teaser: /assets/images/portfolio/PNG/2022_04_28_SprayPaintSim.png
 ---

-A spray painting simulation, set in an alleyway.
+A spray painting simulation set in an alleyway.
 Written in C using OpenGL and SDL2.

 ## Initial Attempt - Particles